Kinto/kinto.js/docs/upgrading.md

 ## 8.x to 9.x

 * When fixing #691, the types of values in SyncResultObject.resolved were changed.
 Previously, they were just the resolution for a given record; now, they are {accepted, rejected}, with accepted being the new value.
-Any code using elements of this list (e.g. SyncResultObject.resolved[i]) should now use the accepted property of that element (e.g. SyncResultObject.resolved[i].accepted).
+Any code using elements of this list (e.g. `SyncResultObject.resolved[i]`) should now use the accepted property of that element (e.g. `SyncResultObject.resolved[i].accepted`).

 ## 7.x to 8.x

 * As part of #640, some of the expectations of remote transformers were changed.
 Previously, a remote transformer could return anything for a deleted record, and that record would still be deleted.
-Now, if a transformer changes a record's _status, it will be respected.
+Now, if a transformer changes a record's `_status`, it will be respected.

 ## 6.x to 7.x